RedisGears/RedisGears/docs/configuration.md

 ```

 ## MaxExecutionsPerRegistration
 The **MaxExecutionsPerRegistration** configuration option controls the maximal number of executions that are saved in the list per registration.
 Once this threshold value is reached, older executions for that registration will be deleted from the list by order of their creation (FIFO).
-Only executions with a 'done' [status](functions.md#execution-id) are deleted.
+Only executions that had finished (e.g. the 'done' or 'aborted' [status](functions.md#execution-status) are deleted.

 _Expected Value_